tnebooks/10th-science/content.en/visual-communication/_index.md

 The output we get from any application is commonly referred as ‘file’.
 Therefore the application for the specific purposes determines the nature of the file.

-**Learning Objectives**

-At the end of this lesson the students will be able to:

-- Differentiate a File from a Folder

-- Know how to create a File and a Folder

-- Use the software application to create Animation

-23 VISUAL COMMUNICATION

 #### FOLDER